bencasalino/Knowledge/TableOfContents/JavaScript/Objetcs-Arrays.md

 Objects work differently.
 You **CAN** change their properties, causing a single object value to have different content at different times.

+Values of type string, number, and Boolean are not objects, and though the language doesn’t complain if you try to set new properties on them, it doesn’t actually store those properties.
+As mentioned earlier, such values are immutable and cannot be changed.

 When we have two numbers, 120 and 120, we can consider them precisely the same number, whether or not they refer to the same physical bits.
 With objects, there is a difference between having two references to the same object and having two different objects that contain the same properties.

 ```